National Study of Learning, Voting, and Engagement

 Voting is by no means the only indicator of civic engagement, but it is fundamental.
 Prior to NSLVE, there were no reliable estimates of student voting rates on individual campuses.
 NSLVE fills that gap.

 How NSLVE works: Whether an individual registers to vote and votes is a matter of public record.
 (How an individual votes is not.)
 We’re working with an organization that collects state and local records into one national database that is widely used for academic research.
 We’ve developed a secure, confidential system for matching your enrollment lists with public records to obtain voting rates for your student body and any specified subgroups.
 This is not a survey, and you do not have to share with us your enrollment lists.
 CIRCLE will never see individual students’ names.
 For specifics, please read our FAQ.

-Participating in NSLVE: You can still sign up to receive the 2012 voting rates at your institution by being a part of the 2014 research!
+Participating in NSLVE: If you sign up this year you will receive your 2012 and 2014 registration and voting rates!
 Signing up is free and easy.
-Simply download the authorization form, have it signed by a president, vice president, provost, chief enrollment officer or director of institutional research, and send the scanned form to Charlotte.Ringle@tufts.edu.
+Simply download the authorization form, have it signed by a president, vice president, provost, chief enrollment officer or director of institutional research, and send the scanned form to firstname.lastname@example.org.